nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 An interface in C# is a construct that you define for classes to implement.
 Think of it as a contract for a class.
 If a class implements an interface, then it must define a method, property, or event for each one defined in the interface.

+## Why Are You Learning This?

-You use interfaces to provide much more flexibility to your project to work with disparate types.
-Here's an example.
+You will use interfaces to provide much more flexibility to your project to work with disparate types.
+It's one of the most powerful features of the C# language, and languages like it (e.g. Java).

+You will also likely be asked about interfaces during the interview process.
+After working with interfaces during your time at Nashville Software School, you should be able to describe interfaces in the following ways.

+1. Interfaces are a mechanism to introduce polymorphism into your system.
+They provide additional types to your classes.
+1. They allow you to define common properties and behaviors among different classes in your system so that you can group them together into collections.
+1. They are contracts that you and your team decide upon to ensure consistency and quality in the classes that you author.
+1. Interfaces define what your class **should** do, but they can't specify **how** your class will do it.

 ## Gary's Wholesale Garage